I have gone back to cooking food and putting it in the refrigerator for my family to eat, but beyond that, the Knit-cation continues.

 Next up is the Basic Round-Yoke Unisex Pullover by Hannah Fettig.
 I love the detail of the neck here.
 I could knit this one, I really think I could, but I see the sweater in green, and I, for some weird reason, want my first sweater to be in black.
 As a word person, I also think this sweater could have a WAY better name.
 Basic Round-Yoke Unisex Pullover is a real sleeper.
 And if you google YOLK instead of YOKE it will take you a while to find this sweater again.

 The next possibility also has a rather wimpy name.
 It is called the Ladies Classic Raglan Pullover by Jane Richmond.
 This sweater has come up in my searches again and again.
 But, here are two problems with this sweater, and one of them is mine.
 First, it has a very intimidating schematic which makes me feel a bit like I am paying my taxes instead of doing something fun.
-And second, the model just looks so unhappy.
-It is like she is mildly pissed off about wearing that sweater.
+And second, the model is so pretty, but she just looks so unhappy.
+It is as if she is mildly pissed off about wearing that sweater.

 Last night, when yet another swatch was not the right gauge, I found these two sweaters.
 The Moxie Pullover by Amy Christoffers is a great look with a great name.
 Unfortunately, I can’t quite get past these words.